MattRowe18/CARLA/docs/source/index.rst

 .. image :: command_line.gif

-We hope you enjoyed the tutorial and understand now how to manipulate the weather in the CARLA simulator using scripts or directly from the python console.
+We hope you enjoyed the tutorial and understand now how to manipulate the weather in the CARLA simulator using scripts or directly from the Python console.
 See the `Python API <https://carla.readthedocs.io/en/latest/python_api/>`_ reference for more details about the functionality of the API.